 - Size and shape of the facility

 - Design of the main switchgear

 - Coordination with piping and ductwork in the lower levels

 - Design of the electric rooms-proximity to the transformer vault

 - Ceiling space available

 - Access to bus splice connections for testing

 - Flexibility

 - Reliability

 - Cost

 At the early stages of a project, alternate designs comparing the factors listed above must be evaluated to determine the feeder assignments.
-Results must be submitted in accordance with Appendix A.

-Bus ducts must be copper or aluminum, fully rated, 3-phase, 3-wire or 3-phase, 4-wire with 100 percent neutral, and an integral ground bus, sized at 50 percent of the phase bus, NEMA Class 3R or higher.
-Calculations supporting the specified short-circuit rating must be submitted in accordance with Appendix A.
+Bus ducts must be copper or aluminum, fully rated, 3-phase, 3-wire or 3-phase, 4-wire with 100 percent neutral, and an integral ground bus, sized at 50 percent of the phase bus, IP54 or higher.

-6.5.6.2 MOTOR CONTROL CENTERS
+6.5.8.2 MOTOR CONTROL CENTERS